terralang/terra/api.md

 The `quote` operator creates a quotation that contains a list of terra _statements_.
 These can only be spliced into Terra code where a statement would normally appear.

 ---
+    quote
+        terrastmts
+    in
+        terraexp1,terraexp2,...,terraexpN
+    end

+The `quote` operation can also include an optional `in` statement that creates several expressions.
+This `quote` can be spliced into Terra code where an expression would normally appear and behaves like a function that returns multiple values.

+---

     terralib.isquote(t)